 Uganda

 Uganda levies an 18% VAT on all online transactions.
-The registration threshold is 0.
-This means foreign businesses must register for VAT in Uganda upon their very first sale.
+The registration threshold is UGX 150,000,000.
+The registration threshold is UGX 150,000,000, this means foreign businesses must register for VAT in Uganda when the total surpasses that threshold.

 Ukraine